 November - Richard "David" Robinson, star offensive and defensive end for the varsity football team, was named NEA first team All-American.
 Robinson, a civil engineering student, was the first Negro Penn State football player to receive that honor.
 Robinson would later be drafted in the first round by the Green Bay Packers, and help them win 3 NFL championships, and 2 Super Bowl titles as a linebacker.
-Robinson was inducted into the College Football Hall of Fame in 1997.
+Robinson was inducted into the College Football Hall of Fame in 1997 and the Pro Football Hall of Fame in 2013, becoming one of only two Penn Staters to reach both halls of fame.